RTradeLtd/Temporal/README.md

 TEMPORAL is a work in progress, and current code does not represent quality of the final product.
 Before a production release there will be an extremely heavy review, and updates to code quality.

-There is a basic web interface that allows pinning of content to IPFS through TEMPORAL.
-Anyone can sign up an account, but you must be manually enabled to access any of the functionality, including logging in.
-To get your account activated, message us on our TEMPORAL telegram chat.
-The website is served over IPFS, and can be viewed through through a public gate such as [ipfs.io](https://ipfs.io/ipfs/Qma7Vxmm7bVafuQV9bWTF8LGcJd3tz9B9o9hsRRPdYCJCj/website/index.html)

 ### Goals

 * Provide an easy to use interface into distributed and decentralized storage technologies.